JohannesKahl/be.shell/README.md

 Installation
 ======

 Before to proceed, install BE::Shell if you haven't done it yet (instructions on its [wiki](http://sourceforge.net/p/be-shell/wiki/Installation/).
-If you're on plasma5, you can find further informations [here](https://github.com/Bedevil/be.shell/wiki/BE::Shell-on-kf5)), then clone this repository:
+As for KDE Plasma5, i also suggest to read [this](https://github.com/Bedevil/be.shell/wiki/BE::Shell-on-kf5) page), then clone this repository:

     git clone --recursive https://github.com/Hombremaledicto/be.shell.git